al-deployment-services/al_ci_aws_cross_setup/README.rst

-  --scope      json formated file with the VPC scope details --time       time out in second for this script to run --filter     Filter the output to only show the new changes
+  --scope      json formated file with the VPC scope details --time       time out in second for this script to run --filter     Filter the output to only show the new changes --skip       Skip schema validation check

 The input.json file sample can be found inside this repository, more details about the schema can be found in here:
 * https://console.cloudinsight.alertlogic.com/api/sources/#api-JSON_Formats-AWSEnvironmentSourceJSONFormat

+Warning: If you skip the schema validation check, the subsequent add / remove / update may error due to missing component in the scope file, use --skip with caution.

 Exit Code
 ----------